 Reporting accessibility problems with this website

-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact the GMCA digital team by email firstname.lastname@example.org or telephone 0161 778 7000.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, email: firstname.lastname@example.org.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).